Safe Kids Week 2018 - Social Media Images

 This useful tip sheet provides easy actionable tips on rail safety, which teachers can use with their teen students.
 Print and distribute these at events, or share it with your networks on social media using the hashtag #CrossSAFE

-This colourful tip sheet provides easy actionable tips on rail safety, which teachers can use with their young students.
+This colourful tip sheet provides easy actionable tips on rail safety, which parents or teachers can share with kids.
 Print and distribute these at events, or share it with your networks on social media using the hashtag #CrossSAFE

 This useful visual provides easy actionable tips on rail safety, which can be used by teens, parents or teachers.
 Print and distribute these at events, or share it with your networks on social media using the hashtag #CrossSAFE

-Use these sample tweets, images and posts to build your social media communication on Twitter and Facebook.
+Copy and paste these sample messages into tweets and Facebook posts, to help us spread rail safety tips through your social media network.
 Add our high quality social media images to your posts.
 Don't forget to use the #CrossSAFE hashtag to help spread the word!

 Social Media Images for National Teen Driver Safety Week 2017